CASTRO, IN SALENTO

 The ancient Castrum Minervae, a Roman military outpost, corresponds to the current city of Castro, a municipality of 2,426 inhabitants in the Province of Lecce (Puglia, Italy).

-The municipal territory, located along the eastern coast of the Salento peninsula, is divided between the main inhabited area (Castro Alta) of which the valuable medieval village survives, located on a promontory at 98 m above sea level, and the lower part (Castro Marina), built around the marina.
+The municipal territory, located along the eastern coast of the Salento peninsula, is divided between the main town (Castro Alta), of which the charming medieval village survives, perched on a promontory 98 meters above sea level, and the lower town (Castro Marina), which developed around the marina.

-Seaside center with a strong maritime vocation, linked to fishing traditions, it boasts ancient origins as the heir of the Roman Castrum Minervae.
-The territory of the city is embellished by cave sites that are unique in the world from a biological and karst point of view, such as Grotta Zinzulusa and Grotta Romanelli, which have yielded extraordinary archaeological evidence from the prehistoric age.
-The promontory of the city (Punta Mucurune) was already fortified in the 2nd millennium BC.
-C. and has been permanently populated, albeit with varying fortunes, until today.
+A seaside resort with a strong maritime vocation, linked to fishing traditions, it boasts ancient origins as the heir of the Roman Castrum Minervae.
+The city’s territory is enriched by unique cave sites from a biological and karst perspective, such as Grotta Zinzulusa and Grotta Romanelli, which have yielded extraordinary archaeological evidence from prehistoric times.
+The city’s promontory (Punta Mucurune) was fortified as early as the 2nd millennium BC.
+BC and has been permanently populated, albeit with varying fortunes, to this day.

-The ancient site experienced moments of splendor under the Messapians, playing an important role as an emporium equipped with a port; Roman colony, after the war against Taranto, retained all its mercantile and strategic importance for the control of the Strait of Otranto (the Ionos Poros for the Greeks), even in the Byzantine age.
+The ancient site experienced moments of splendor under the Messapians, playing an important role as an emporium with a port.
+A Roman colony, after the war against Taranto, it retained its full mercantile and strategic importance for the control of the Strait of Otranto (Ionos Poros to the Greeks), even in the Byzantine era.

-In the Middle Ages it was the seat of a diocese and a county, governing a large territory with numerous hamlets.
-The Diocese and County were suppressed in the early 19th century.
+In the Middle Ages, it was the seat of a diocese and a county, governing a large territory with numerous hamlets.
+The diocese and county were abolished in the early 19th century.

-The Municipality, autonomous since 1978, has recovered its historical, architectural and monumental heritage and has numerous archaeological excavation campaigns underway, in collaboration with the University of Salento.
+The municipality, autonomous since 1978, has recovered its historical, architectural, and monumental heritage and is currently undertaking numerous archaeological excavation campaigns in collaboration with the University of Salento.

-Renowned tourist and seaside resort for decades, it has been awarded the coveted European Blue Flag for 8 years and the 5 and 4 Sails of Legambiente in the last 2 years and was elevated to the title of “City” by decree of 20 June 2017 of President of the Republic Mattarella, for “memories, historical monuments and current importance”, on the report of the Minister of the Interior.
+A renowned tourist and seaside resort for decades, it has boasted the coveted European Blue Flag for eight years and the Legambiente 5 and 4 Sails for the last two years.
+It was elevated to the status of “City” by a decree of President Mattarella on June 20, 2017, for “memories, historical monuments, and current importance,” following a report from the Minister of the Interior.

-It boasts a twinning with the city of Edremit in Turkey, by virtue of the recognition of Castro as the landing place of the legendary Homeric hero Aeneas, in the third book of the Aeneid.
+It boasts a twinning relationship with the city of Edremit in Turkey, by virtue of Castro’s recognition as the landing place of the legendary Homeric hero Aeneas, in Book III of the Aeneid.

 BY CAR